© Buck McAdoo

 Introduction

 This family (including, perhaps, the Cyphellaceae) used to be called the Hydropoid fungi.
-Inside this family, Megacollybia is paraphyletic inside Gerronema so some revisions to those genera may be made (see the discussion below).s
+Inside this family, Megacollybia is paraphyletic inside Gerronema so some revisions to those genera may be made (see the discussion below).

 Although most genera are gilled, Porotheleum itself also contains a poroid/cupulate crust.